SampathkumarSubramaniam/FinAgentX/README.md

 ### Introduction

-BAI2 files are standardized, plain-text files containing bank statement information.
-They can be uploaded automatically to SAP systems via solutions like FSCM (Financial Supply Chain Management).
-This usually works well, yet errors in the files can impact customer business.
-Identifying the root cause can be time consuming.
+BAI2 files are standardized plain-text files that contain bank statement data.
+These files can be automatically uploaded to SAP systems using solutions like FSCM (Financial Supply Chain Management).
+While this process typically runs smoothly, file errors can disrupt business operations, and identifying the root cause can be time-consuming.

-The FinAgentX is designed to enrich the validation of BAI2 files imported to SAP systems, or any other system processing such files.
-With FinAgentX identifying such issues can be heavily accelerated and the overall process can be monitored and notifications are sent in case of issues.
+FinAgentX enhances the validation of BAI2 files imported into SAP—or any other system that processes such files.
+It significantly accelerates the identification of issues, provides end-to-end monitoring, and sends notifications whenever errors occur.

-Generally, such check logic could be and is partly implemented with normal coding.
-Yet, the potential error space is huge making it difficult to consider all aspects that could be wrong.
-Here an ai agent provides a clear advantage.
+Although some validation logic can be implemented using traditional coding, the range of potential errors is vast, making comprehensive coverage difficult.
+In this context, an AI-powered agent like FinAgentX offers a distinct advantage by intelligently detecting and handling issues that conventional methods may miss.

 ### Process Overview
 The FinAgentX is deployed to the Vertex AI Agent Engine / Cloud Run running on Google Cloud platform.